SofarGroup13/Dataset_visaulization/README.md

 ```

+### Src
+This folder contains a python script for the initialization of the MainwWindow.
+It also contains a file by the name of "final.ui" which is GUI created in Qt designer.
+For execution of the python script, both the python script and Qt designer file should be in the same directory.

 ## Work In Progress
 The existing GUI is just a model and doesnt visualize anything in real.
 Other members of the team are working on the real time visualization of the bag files.
 Fow now,this GUI just contains a widget box while rest of the above described architecture works perfectly.